 David Bowie's Dog

 David Bowie’s dog, Max, passed away today (rest in peace).
 He was a Shih Tzu / Poodle mix with different colored eyes (like his human counterpart).
-Meeting Max was the closest I ever came to meeting the former Ziggy Stardust in person.
+Meeting Max was the closest I ever came to meeting Ziggy Stardust in person.

-In New York for Bowie’s March 2016 tribute concerts, I walked by his 285 Lafayette Street residence for the first time- just to see where the rock god used to live.
+In New York for Bowie’s March 2016 tribute concerts, I walked by his 285 Lafayette Street residence for the first time- just to see where the rock star used to live.
 I was a little surprised to see just some small, almost unremarkable graffiti nearby to memorialize Bowie’s home.
 Crossing the street towards the building’s entrance, I glanced left and right for traffic.
 My eyes suddenly locked on a woman walking her dog.
 Being a dog lover (and our paths naturally intersecting on the sidewalk), I commented on the pup and asked if I could say hi to it.
 The woman politely agreed, as I knelt down to introduce myself.

 I quickly noticed the different colored eyes, and my mental database went into overdrive.
 I glanced down at the dog’s collar and tags and read its name, “Max.”
 Drawing circumstantial conclusions, I knew whose dog this was.